 Dr. Ed Talbott is an Assistant Professor of Pharmacy Practice at the Appalachian College of Pharmacy in Oakwood, VA.
 He received his Doctor of Pharmacy degree from the Appalachian College of Pharmacy in 2009.
 Dr. Talbott is a native of Buchanan County and a graduate of Grundy High School.
 He attended the Virginia Military Institute…Keep Reading Edgar F. Talbott III, PharmD

-Dr. Marcy Hernick serves the College an Associate Professor in the Pharmaceutical Sciences Department.
+Dr. Marcy Hernick serves the College as Assistant Dean of Academic Affairs and Assessment, QEP Director and Professor of Pharmaceutical Sciences.
 Dr. Hernick was raised in upstate New York and received her B.S. in Pharmacy from Albany College of Pharmacy in 1998.
-She attended graduate school at Purdue University in the Department of Medicinal Chemistry and Molecular Pharmacology working in the laboratory…Keep Reading Marcy Hernick, Ph.D.
+She attended graduate school at Purdue University in the Department of Medicinal Chemistry…Keep Reading Marcy Hernick, Ph.D.

 Ted Hagen received his B.S. in Physics and Mathematics from East Tennessee State University, D.Min. in Ethics and Counseling from Union Theological Seminary in Virginia, and Ph.D. in Counseling and Educational Psychology, from the University of Georgia.
 Dr. Hagen completed an Internship in Counseling Psychology at the University of Georgia, Post-doctoral Psychology Internship in Inpatient…Keep Reading Ted W. Hagen II, D.Min., Ph.D.

-Shamly Abdelfattah is an Adjunct Associate Professor of Pharmacy Practice at the Appalachian College of Pharmacy.
+Shamly Abdelfattah is an Associate Professor of Pharmacy Practice at the Appalachian College of Pharmacy.
 Dr. Abdelfattah completed the requirements for a master’s degree in Medicinal Chemistry and earned a Bachelor of Pharmacy and a PharmD Degree from the University of Tennessee.
-His research in medicinal chemistry focused on developing a new spectrometric method…Keep Reading Shamly A. Abdelfattah, PharmD
+His research in medicinal chemistry focused on developing a new spectrometric method for…Keep Reading Shamly A. Abdelfattah, PharmD

-Dr. Kristen Wood is an Assistant Professor of Pharmacy Practice at the Appalachian College of Pharmacy.
+Dr. Kristen Nicar is an Assistant Professor of Pharmacy Practice at the Appalachian College of Pharmacy.
 She attended University of Virginia and Medical College of Virginia where she earned a Doctor of Pharmacy degree in 1997.
 She obtained an MBA from King College in 2010.
 She is a Board Certified Pharmacotherapy Specialist (BCPS).
-Dr. Wood…Keep Reading Kristen C. Wood, PharmD
+Dr. Nicar…Keep Reading Kristen C. Nicar, PharmD